-

 Skin sensitivity testing is essential for:

-- Establish proof of safety in safety dossiers (CPSR report for cosmetics).
+• Establish evidence of safety in safety files (CPSR report for cosmetics).

-This study can be combined with other security and performance analyses, such as:
+This study can be combined with other safety and performance analyses, such as:

-- conditions of use for the end user.
+• Safe working conditions for the end user.

 Test reports include a detailed scientific interpretation in accordance with ISO standards and OECD recommendations.

-YesWeLab provides a network of ISO 17025 and COFRAC accredited partner laboratories , specializing in skin toxicology and biocompatibility testing .
+YesWeLab provides a network of partner laboratories accredited to ISO 17025 and COFRAC , specializing in skin toxicology and biocompatibility testing .

-Thanks to the YesWeLab digital platform , it is possible to submit your samples, track your tests and access your analytical reports online .
+Thanks to the YesWeLab digital platform , it is possible to submit your samples, track your trials and access your analytical reports online .